Alice Guy-Blaché: Early filmmaking at Gaumont

 From 1896 to 1906, Alice Guy was Gaumont's head of production and is generally considered the first filmmaker to systematically develop narrative filmmaking.
 She was probably the only female director from 1896 to 1906.
 Her earlier films share many characteristics and themes with her contemporary competitors, such as the Lumières and Méliès.
 She explored dance and travel films, often combining the two, such as Le Boléro performed by Saharet (1905) and Tango (1905).
 Many of Guy's early dance films were popular in music-hall attractions such as the serpentine dance films – also a staple of the Lumières and Thomas Edison film catalogs.

+She experimented with Gaumont's Chronophone sync-sound system, and with color-tinting, interracial casting, and special effects.
 In 1906, Guy made The Life of Christ, a big-budget production for the time, which included 300 extras.
 She used the illustrated James Tissot New Testament as reference material for the film, which featured 25 episodes and was her largest production at Gaumont to date.
 In addition to this, she was one of the pioneers in the use of audio recordings in conjunction with the images on screen in Gaumont's "Chronophone" system, which used a vertical-cut disc synchronized to the film.
 She employed some of the first special effects, including using double exposure, masking techniques, and running a film backward.
 During her tenure at Gaumont, Guy hired and trained Louis Feuillade and Étienne Arnaud as writers and directors and hired set designer Henri Ménessier and art director Ben Carré.